-IV.
+VII.
 Required

-- 1. Clinical research project for presentation at the Eastern States Residency Conference.
-The project should be of such quality that the written results may be submitted for publication in a peer-reviewed journal.

-- 2. Three newsletter articles

-- 3. One Bayhealth Pharmacy CE presentation
+- 1. Clinical research project for presentation at the Eastern States Residency Conference/Podium Presentation.
+The project should be of such quality that the written results may be submitted for publication in a peer-reviewed journal. - 2.
+One Drug Formulary Monograph and one Therapeutic Drug Class Review. - 3.
+Design, implement, and complete one MUE project. - 4.
+Complete one medication safety project (may be part of or related to MUE or research project). - 5.
+Update one Policy and Procedure. - 6.
+Three newsletter articles. - 7.
+Two Bayhealth Pharmacy CE presentations. - 8.
+One journal club presentation. - 9.
+Attendance at Midyear (optional) if pursuing a PGY2 residency.
+Must present a CE presentation from seminar to pharmacy staff.

-- 4. One Bayhealth Grand Rounds presentation

-- 5. Three GME didactic lectures

-- 6. One journal club discussion

-- 7. Attendance at ASHP Midyear (optional) if pursuing a PGY2 residency.
-Must present a CE presentation from the conference to the pharmacy staff.